RBC ION+ Visa review

 • Enjoy customized alerts, insights and reminders courtesy of NOMI, RBC's AI-driven assistant

-How the RBC ION+ Visa Card compares
+How does the RBC ION+ Visa Card compare?

 up to 60,000 points*